UK picks JPMorgan to advise on bank share sales

-LONDON Britain picked U.S. investment bank JP Morgan to advise it on the sale of stakes in Lloyds and Royal Bank of Scotland, marking another step in a sale which could add billions of pounds to state coffers.
+LONDON Britain picked U.S. investment bank JP Morgan (JPM.N) to advise it on the sale of stakes in Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L), marking another step in a sale which could add billions of pounds to state coffers.

-The government's holdings in the two banks date from when they were bailed out with 65 billion pounds ($98.8 billion) of public funds during the credit crunch and Chancellor George Osborne is keen to progress the sale before an election due in 2015.
+The government's holdings in the two banks date from when they were bailed out with 65 billion pounds ($98.8 billion) of public funds during the credit crunch and finance minister George Osborne is keen to progress the sale before an election due in 2015.

 The government is expected to kick off the sale of shares in Lloyds, in which it owns 39 percent, before the end of September if the bank's shares remain above the 61 pence price at which the government bought in.